yusefnapora/m1-multimc-hack/README.md

 This will expand the `~` character to the full path to your home directory (e.g. `/Users/yourname`), and copy the whole thing onto your clipboard using the `pbcopy` command.
 Now you can paste it into the "Wrapper Command" box.

 That's it!
 You should be able to launch the instance and run with native performance.

-### Optional - Mods

-Mods should work fine in this fork provided that you use Java 8 instead of 11.

-## Optional - Global Configuration

-The instructions above will enable the native Apple Silicon libs for a single MultiMC instance, but if you want, you can enable them for _all_ instances.
-Just enable the ARM JDK and set the Wrapper Command in the main MultiMC Settings window instead of the instance settings.

-If you do set the configuration globally, you can always change it to an Intel JDK and remove the wrapper command on a per-instance basis, for example if you want to play with Forge mods before compatibility is sorted out.

-## Minecraft Version Compatibility

-All versions of Minecraft should work in this fork

 ## Support, etc